Skip to content

 Future Gender and Diversity Pay Gap Reports

 Each year we’ll publish our gender pay gap information, as required under government regulations.
-From 2023, we’ll also publish our disability, ethnicity and sexual orientation pay gap information on a voluntary basis.
+We’ll also publish our disability, ethnicity and sexual orientation pay gap information on a voluntary basis, as we have been doing since 2023.

 You might also be interested in